Japanese clothing: Nara period (710–794)

 Nara-period women's clothing was heavily influenced by Tang-dynasty China.
 Women adopted "drape-necked" (垂領, tarikubi) collars, which overlapped like modern kimono collars, though men continued wearing round "high-necked" (上領, agekubi) mandarin collars, which were associated with scholasticism, only later adopting tarikubi.
 Lower-body garments (mo and hakama) had been worn under the outermost upper-body garments, but now, following the newer Chinese fashion, they transitioned to being worn on top (again, by women, but not yet by men).

 In 718 CE, the Yoro clothing code was instituted, which stipulated that all robes had to be overlapped at the front with a left-to-right closure, following typical Chinese fashions.
 China considered right-over-left wraps barbaric.
 This convention of wear is still followed today, with a right-to-left closure worn only by the deceased.

 In 752 CE, a massive bronze Buddha statue at Tōdai-ji, Nara, was consecrated with great ceremony.
 The ceremonial clothing of attendees (probably not all made in Japan) was preserved in the Shōsō-in.
 Most of them close left-over-right, but some abut or overlap right-over-left.
 Collar shapes include narrow, round or v-shaped.
 There is craftsmen's clothing in asa (domestic bast fiber), with long, round-collared outer robes.
 Richer garments in silk are ornamented with figural and geometric patterns, woven and dyed; some have flaring sleeves.
 Aprons, hakama, leggings, socks and shoes have also been preserved.

-Social segregation of clothing was primarily noticeable in the Nara period (710-794), through the division of upper and lower class.
+Social segregation of clothing was primarily noticeable in the Nara period (710–794), through the division of upper and lower class.
 People of higher social status wore clothing that covered the majority of their body, or as Svitlana Rybalko states, "the higher the status, the less was open to other people's eyes".
-For example, the full-length robes would cover most from the collarbone to the feet, the sleeves were to be long enough to hide their fingertips, and women carried fans were carried to protect them from speculative looks.
+For example, the full-length robes would cover most from the collarbone to the feet, the sleeves were to be long enough to hide their fingertips, and women carried fans to protect them from speculative looks.

 Heian period (794–1185)

-During the Heian period (794-1193 CE), Japan stopped sending envoys to the Chinese dynastic courts.
+During the Heian period (794-1185 CE), Japan stopped sending envoys to the Chinese dynastic courts.
 This prevented Chinese-imported goods—including clothing—from entering the Imperial Palace and disseminating to the upper classes, who were the main arbiters of traditional Japanese culture at the time and the only people allowed to wear such clothing.
 The ensuing cultural vacuum facilitated the development of a Japanese culture independent from Chinese fashions.
 Elements previously lifted from the Tang Dynastic courts developed independently into what is known literally as "national culture" or "kokufū culture" (国風文化, kokufū-bunka), the term used to refer to Heian-period Japanese culture, particularly that of the upper classes.